ed22699/Obsidian/Books/Objects.md

 1. make object (in this case it was a capsule)
 2. replace the capsule collider with character controller
 3. make the main camera a child to this object

+### Giving an object colour
+- surface properties such as colour are controlled using materials
+	- a material is a packet of information that defines the surface properties of any 3D object that the material is attached to (e.g. colour, shininess and even subtle roughness)
+	- materials can be made through choosing $Assets \rightarrow